cbjs-dev/cbjs/docs/src/guide/why.md

 ## Seeking a greater DX

 We love Couchbase products.
-When using them, we want to have a great experience, we want to feel some magic.
+When we use them, we want to have a great experience, we want to feel some magic.

 ### Powerful TypeScript integration